ArthurMorsoleto/random-user-app/README.md

-User randomizer for fake social network
+User randomizer for fake social network.

+The [RandomDataAPI](https://random-data-api.com/) was used for fetching users.